 Do you fancy a Lost filming locations tour just like this?
 This is what you need to know.

-Food & Drink: Snacks and water provided throughout the day.
-Lunch not included in the price.
+Food & Drink: Snacks and water are provided throughout the day.
+Lunch isn’t included in the price.

 Discount: Yep, that’s right.
-The lovely folks at KOS Tours are offering a 10% discount for anyone who books direct with them and mentions that you came to them via my blog.
-Just mention me: Justine from Wanderer of the World, and you’ll get some money off your booking!
+The lovely folks at KOS Tours are offering a 10% discount for anyone who books direct with them and mentions that you came to them via our blog.
+Just mention me: Justine from Wanderers of the World, and you’ll get some money off your booking!

-Other Info: For the tour to run, there needs to be at least two people booking, unless you make special arrangements with the KOS Tours team.
+Other Info: For the tour to run, there needs to be at least two people booking unless you make special arrangements with the KOS Tours team.
+We were supposed to be on a tour with two other people, but they cancelled last minute, so we ended up having a private tour!

-So, first things first: are you a Lost fan?
+So first things first: are you a Lost fan?
 And would you embark on a Lost filming locations tour like this?
 And second, when are you next heading to Hawaii?
-Let me know in the comments section below…
+Let us know in the comments section below…

 Did you like this?
 Go ahead and pin it for later!